Nau mai, Haere Mai

 Water guns, drink bottles and containers were a hit for getting wet on Wednesday 14th February.
 Our awesome learners had a BLAST!

 Oliver, Lucy and Matthew are the team behind Wacky Wednesday and take their role very seriously.
 Each fortnight they will be informing students, parents and whanau about what treat they have in store.
-I wonder what they have install for the term?
+I wonder what they have in store for the term?

 What did 2017 hold for Whakamarama School?